 What to consider when buying a weeding tool

-- The length of the tool: Weeding tools are typically either short-handled or long-handled.
+Weeding tools are typically either short-handled or long-handled.
 Like the name suggests, short-handled tools are better for tougher tasks that require more strength.
-“With the short handle options you have even more control to remove only the weeds and not harm your thriving plants,” added Rebecca Sears, chief gardening guru at Ferry-Morse.
+“With the short handle options you have even more control to remove only the weeds and not harm your thriving plants,” said Sears.
 Long-handled tools, meanwhile, allow you to weed while standing and can cover more area at once — this puts less pressure on your joints but also doesn’t give you as much power while you weed.

-- The age and size of the weeds: Likewise, different tools are designed to handle weeds in various stages of the growing process.
-While a winged weeder is better for younger weeds, a spading fork can handle a weed with deeper roots.
+Likewise, different tools are designed to handle weeds in various stages of the growing process.
+While a handheld garden cultivator is better for everyday weeds, a spading fork can handle a weed with deeper roots.

 “The soil in your garden is filled with nutrients that your plants compete for — the fewer weeds in your garden, the more food available for your plants, making them more productive and likely to succeed,” Sears explained.
 “This holds true for sunlight and water as well.
 Weeds will compete for the resources that your garden plants need to stay healthy.”